Incorporating Legal Claims

 U Iowa Legal Studies Research Paper No. 14-15

-Recent years have seen an explosion of interest in commercial litigation funding which is regarded as a new phenomenon in the United States.
+Recent years have seen an explosion of interest in commercial litigation funding.
 Whereas the judicial, legislative and scholarly treatment of litigation finance has regarded litigation finance first and foremost as a form of champerty and sought to regulate it through rules of legal professional responsibility (hereinafter, the ‘legal ethics paradigm’) this Article suggests that the problems created by litigation finance are all facets of the classic problems created by ‘the separation of ownership and control’ that have been a focus of business law since the advent of the corporate form.
 Therefore, an ‘incorporation paradigm,’ offered here, is more appropriate.
 ‘Incorporating legal claims’ means conceiving of the claim as an asset with an existence wholly separate from the plaintiff.
 This can be done by issuing securities tied to litigation proceed rights.
 Such securities can be issued with or without the use of various business entities.
+The incorporation paradigm also opens up the possibility of applying practices of corporate governance to litigation governance.

 Number of Pages in PDF File: 65